Griffin has 44 points in return against Clippers

 His 3-pointer to start the third and a basket by Andre Drummond pushed Detroit to a 16-point lead.
 Griffin had a one-hand slam reminiscent of his old Lob City days.

-Griffin briefly left the court near the end of the third.
-He wore a wrap around his waist before entering for the fourth.
+Griffin left the court near the end of the third because of back spasms and returned briefly wearing a hot wrap.

 The Clippers tied it at 97 on a 3-pointer by Lou Williams after outscoring the Pistons 17-7 to open the fourth.